solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 /// # Returns
 ///
-/// Returns a new `MessageLog` instance. pub fn new_message_log(leaf_node: [u8; 32], from: Pubkey, to: Pubkey, message: String) -> MessageLog {
+/// Returns a new `MessageLog` instance. pub fn new_message_log(leaf_node: [u8; DISCRIMINATOR_SIZE + PUBKEY_SIZE], from: Pubkey, to: Pubkey, message: String) -> MessageLog {
     MessageLog { leaf_node, from, to, message }
 }
 ```

 To be absolutely clear, the **`MessageLog` is not an account you will read
 from**.
 Instead, your program will create an instance of `MessageLog` using
-inputs from Instructions Handler, rather than constructing it from data read from an
+inputs from Instructions Handler, rather than constructing it from data read
-account.
+from an account.
 We will cover how to read data from compressed accounts later.

 #### Initialize a New Tree